Anaheim Dog Bite Lawyers

 - Other Infections — A dog’s mouth, like ours, contains bacteria.
 While most dogs are friendly, a bite can introduce these bacteria into the body, potentially causing an infection.
 Moreover, the dog bite wound might become infected without proper care, leading to complications like cellulitis or abscesses.

-- Bone And Tissue Damage — A bite’s force can be enough to damage the muscles, blood vessels, and bones underneath, even without breaking the skin.
+- Bone and Tissue Damage — A bite’s force can be enough to damage the muscles, blood vessels, and bones underneath, even without breaking the skin.
 It can lead to bruises, crushing injuries, and fractures.

 - Secondary Injuries — Dog bite incidents can often lead to secondary injuries beyond the bite itself.
 Examples include head or brain injuries resulting from falls during the attack.